DreamLab/VmShepherd/docs/user/api.rst

           - get_vm_metadata

-Sample calls to api
+Sample calls to API
 -------------------

-Sample code is also available in `repository <.https://github.com/DreamLab/VmShepherd/blob/master/examples>`_
+Sample code is also available in the `repository <https://github.com/DreamLab/VmShepherd/blob/master/examples>`_

 List Virtual Machines in a preset .................................

 .. code-block:: python
-   :emphasize-lines: 3,5

     >>> import asyncio
     >>> from aiohttp_jsonrpc.client import ServerProxy, batch